emtneutrino/races/README.md

 You can clear all waypoints, except registration waypoints, by typing `/races clear`.
 You cannot clear waypoints if you have joined a race.
 Leave the race or finish it first.

 After you have set your waypoints, you can register your race.
 This will advertise your race to all players.
 Your race must have two or more waypoints.
 At the starting waypoint of the race, a purple circled star blip will appear on the waypoint map and a purple cylinder checkpoint will appear in the world.
 These will be visible to all players.
 This is the registration waypoint.
-The registration waypoint on the waypoint map will be labeled with the player who registered the race, the buy-in amount, and the vehicle name if the race is restricted to one type of vehicle.
-This allows racers to determine whether or not they can join the race based on the amount of funds they have without having to drive all the way to the starting waypoint.
+The registration waypoint on the waypoint map will be labeled with some information about the race.
+The player who registered the race and the buy-in amount will be shown.
+If a vehicle name is specified, the race is restricted to that vehicle.
+If 'random vehicles' is shown, the race will be a random race of any vehicle class.
+If the vehicle class is shown after 'random', it is a random race of that vehicle class.
+This allows racers to determine whether or not they can join the race without having to drive all the way to the starting waypoint.
 Type `/races register 100 2 180 elegy2` to register your race with a buy-in amount of 100, 2 laps, a DNF timeout of 180 seconds and restrict the race to 'elegy2' vehicles.
 If you do not indicate the buy-in amount, the default is 500.
 If you do not indicate the number of laps, the default is 1 lap.
 If you do not indicate the DNF timeout, the default is 120 seconds.
 If you do not indicate the restricted vehicle name, any vehicle can be used.

 If you use `rand` as the restricted vehicle name, all vehicles change to random vehicles every lap.
 Buy-in amounts will be set to 0 and there will be no payouts.
 If you specify a filename after `rand`, the server will attempt to load the file as the source of the random vehicle list.
 For example, you may type `/races register 500 4 120 rand mylist.txt` to register a race where vehicles will change to a randomly selected vehicle from the `mylist.txt` file every lap.
-If you do not specify a filename after `rand`, the list of possible vehicles that vehicles can change to is read from the file `random.txt`.
+If you do not specify a filename after `rand`, the default file that contains the list of random vehicles to select from is `random.txt`.
 Vehicles can be added from the `vehicles.txt` file to the file you specify or to the `random.txt` file.
 If you want to increase the chances of a specific vehicle to appear, you can enter multiple entries of the vehicle in the file.
-Blank lines are ignored.
+Blank lines in the file are ignored.
 If there are invalid vehicles in the file, they will be ignored.
+If you specify a class number after the filename, only vehicles of the specific class will be chosen from the file.
+The different classes of vehicle you can specify are listed here:

+0: Compacts
+1: Sedans
+2: SUVs
+3: Coupes
+4: Muscle
+5: Sports Classics
+6: Sports
+7: Super
+8: Motorcycles
+9: Off-road
+10: Industrial
+11: Utility
+12: Vans
+13: Cycles
+14: Boats
+15: Helicopters
+16: Planes
+17: Service
+18: Emergency
+19: Military
+20: Commercial
+21: Trains

+For example, you may type `/races register 500 4 120 rand mylist.txt 7` to register a race where vehicles will change to randomly selected vehicles from `mylist.txt` that match the 'Super' vehicle class every lap.

+If you want to use the default value for some arguments of the `/races register` command, you can type '.' to use the default value for that argument.
+For example, if you type `/races register .
+4 . rand .
+9` the race will be a random race using the default buy-in amount (500), 4 laps, the default DNF timeout (120 seconds), the default file of vehicles to randomly select from (random.txt) and vehicles of the 'Off-road' class.
+This is the equivalent of `/races register 500 4 120 rand random.txt 9`.

 If you set the number of laps to 2 or more, the start and finish waypoints must be the same.
 Instructions on how to do this are listed above.
 You may only register one race at a time.
 If you want to register a new race, but already registered one, you must unregister your current race first.
 You cannot register a race if you are currently editing waypoints.
 Stop editing first.

 You can unregister your race by typing `/races unregister`.
 This will remove your race advertisement from all players.
 This can be done before or after you have started the race.  **IF YOU ALREADY STARTED THE RACE AND THEN UNREGISTER IT, THE RACE WILL BE CANCELED.**